hartwigmedical/hmftools/orange/README.md

         - In case of a loss in a band with a reported loss, the additional loss is considered potentially interesting in case it is associated with clinical evidence.
         - For a band with a loss that has no losses reported in this band already, an arbitrary gene is picked.
  - Other potentially relevant fusions.
-A maximum of 10 additional fusions (randomly picked) are reported as potentially interesting:
+A maximum of 10 additional fusions (picked arbitrarily) are reported as potentially interesting:
-    1. Any fusion that is not reported and has a reported type other than NONE is considered potentially interesting.
+    1. Any fusion that is not reported and has a reported type other than NONE.
-    1. Any fusion with clinical evidence is considered potentially interesting.
+    1. Any fusion with clinical evidence.
-    1. Any fusion in a gene that is configured as an oncogene in the driver gene panel is considered potentially interesting.
+    1. Any fusion in a gene that is configured as an oncogene in the driver gene panel.
  - Other viral presence:
-    1. Any viral presence that is not otherwise reported is reported as potentially interesting.
+    1. Any viral presence that is not otherwise reported.
  - Potentially interesting gene disruptions:
-    1. Any unreported but disruptive gene disruption that is disrupting an exon which lies within a promiscuous exon range based on the fusion knowledgebase is considered potentially interesting.
+    1. Any unreported but disruptive gene disruption that is disrupting an exon which lies within a promiscuous exon range based on the fusion knowledgebase.
  - Potentially interesting LOH events:
     1. In case MSI is detected, LOH (if present) is shown for the following genes: MLH1, MSH2, MSH6, PMS2, EPCAM
     1. In case HRD (based on CHORD) is detected, LOH (if present) is shown for the following genes: BRCA1, BRCA2, RAD51C, PALB2